22 min read

 If the asset stops qualifying, you can end up with an inheritance-tax-exempt transfer on the first death being replaced by a chargeable asset (often cash) in the survivor’s estate later.

-When a “BPR trust” can be part of the answer (and when it is not)
+When a “BPR trust” can be part of the answer

 This can be relevant where:

-• there is real uncertainty about whether the survivor will keep or sell the business,
+• there is real uncertainty about whether the survivor will keep or sell the business;

-• there are second-family dynamics,
+• there are second-family dynamics;

 Quick checklist